gradio-app/gradio/guides/08_other-tutorials/serverless-gradio.md

 Gradio is a popular Python library for creating interactive machine learning apps.
 Traditionally, Gradio applications have relied on server-side infrastructure to run, which can be a hurdle for developers who need to host their applications.

 Enter Gradio-lite (`@gradio/lite`): a library that leverages [Pyodide](https://pyodide.org/en/stable/) to bring Gradio directly to your browser.
-In this blog post, we'll explore what `@gradio/lite` is, go over some example code, and discuss the benefits it offers for running Gradio applications.
+In this blog post, we'll explore what `@gradio/lite` is, go over example code, and discuss the benefits it offers for running Gradio applications.

 ## What is `@gradio/lite`?